 The Grammar-Translation Method is not new.
 It has had different names, but it has been used by language teachers for many years.
 At one time it was called Classical Method since it was first used in the teaching of the classical languages, Latin and Greek.
 Earlier in this century, this method was used for the purpose of helping students read and appreciate foreign language literature.
 It was also hoped that, through the study of the grammar of the target language, students would become more familiar with the grammar of their native language and that this familiarity would help them speak and write their native language better.
-Finally, it was thought that foreign language learning would help students grow intellectually; it was recognized that students would probably never use the target language, but the mental exercise of learning it would be beneficial anyway.
+Finally, it was thought that foreign language learning would help students grow intellectually; it was recognized that students would be beneficial anyway.